codegien/codegien/README.md

 - 👋 Hi, I’m @codegien
-- 👀 I’m interested in software development.
+- 👀 I’m a software engineer.
 - 🌱 I’m currently learning and building a fintech solution
 - 💞️ I’m looking to collaborate on remote projects
 - 📫 How to reach me twitter: @codegien1 IG: @codegien